The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 		- **static:storage class**
           1. Static variables can be used anywhere in the program inside or outside of a function or block
           2. The value of a static variable exits untill the end of program
-          3. The satic variable which is declared inside a function is called "internal static variable" and it can not be used outside that function
+          3. The static variable which is declared inside a function is called "internal static variable" and it can not be used outside that function
           4. The static variable which is declared outside a function is called external variable" and it can be used in all the function of that program

 			<br>